-Describe the quality of surface waters in the area potentially affected by the project with an outline of the significance of these waters to the river catchment system in which they occur.
+Describe the quality of surface waters in the area potentially affected by the project with an outline of the significance of these waters to the river catchment system in which they occur (note: impacts on coastal water quality will be discussed in section 4.6 (Coastal environment)).
 The description will be based on a monitoring program, with sampling stations located upstream at reference sites that would not be impacted and downstream of the project.
 Monitoring will include sites closest to the proposed discharge points and at downstream locations that would be below any mixing zone.
 Sites will include permanent and semi-permanent water holes, known aquatic habitat, weirs or reservoirs.
 Available complementary stream-flow data will also be obtained from historical records to help interpretation.
-Describe seasonal variations in water quality and variations with flow.
-Monitoring of ephemeral streams will primarily focus on all times of natural flow.
+Describe seasonal variations in water quality and flows.
+Monitoring of ephemeral streams will primarily focus on all times of natural flow, especially wet season base level flows and higher flow rates.
+Flow rates or discharge should be determined so that total amounts of metals and contaminates can be quantified.

 Measure a range of physical, chemical and biological parameters relevant to the potential environmental harm on any affected creek or wetland system.
 This will include but not necessarily be limited to water quality indicators likely to be affected by the project such as electrical conductivity, dissolved metals, turbidity, suspended sediments and pH.
 Biological indicators will include macroinvertebrate surveys undertaken at appropriate locations according to best practice methods.
 All sampling will be performed in accordance with the Monitoring and Sampling Manual 2009 (DERM, 2009) or the most current edition.